 Generation Z is one such demographic and based on one analysis is one of the top 5 retail banking marketing trends.
 The analysis points to the view of the Financial Brand which notes that whilst Millennials are still the most important generational segment for financial marketers, Gen Z is right around the corner.

 Banks and credit unions spent the better part of two decades trying to figure out the Millennial market.
-Financial marketers had better start wrapping their heads around Generation Z in 2018, lest they repeat their mistakes.
+Financial marketers had better start wrapping their heads around Generation Z, lest they repeat their mistakes.
 Those banks and credit unions that align themselves with this Gen Z mindset will succeed, while those that don’t will become irrelevant.

-Generation Z is comprised of 6- to 23-year-old consumers in 2018 who are tech-savvy and “starting to graduate, manage finances, earn disposable incomes and, by 2020, will account for 1/3 of the U.S.”
+Generation Z is comprised of 6- to 23-year-old consumers who are tech-savvy and “starting to graduate, manage finances, earn disposable incomes and account for 1/3 of the population.

 For Gen Z, digital interactions are shifting from websites to mobile.
 They are growing up fast, with or without you.
 They are finding new ways to do old things.
 They’re demanding better — from themselves, from each other, and from the brands they do business with.